Planning begins early!

 -

-Help families to manage expectations better, understand the term “institutional priorities”
+Help families manage expectations better, understand the term “institutional priorities.”

 -